Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • Successful completion of Radio Television Journalism – Year 1 or advanced standing.

 • Advanced standing – To be considered, you must apply to and meet the admission requirements for the Radio Television Journalism program.
-Advanced standing is based on academic credits (certificate/diploma/degree) completed from a recognized public institution within the past ten years that meet the academic requirements of the full first year of the program.
+Advanced standing is based on academic credits (certificate/diploma/degree) completed from a recognized public institution within the past 10 years that meet the academic requirements of the full first year of the program.
 Advanced standing is subject to seat availability.

 Program requirements